dogwonder/donnie.dgw.ltd/README.md

 # Donnie Darko website - 2023

-So.
-I decided to rebuild a website from 2001.
+I decided to rebuild a defunct website from 2001.
 Donniedarko.com.

+It is sort of finshed - [donnie.dgw.ltd](https://donnie.dgw.ltd).
 It was utter madness.
 It was utter joy.
 I don't know why.

 ![Donnie Darko website screengrab](https://dogwonder.co.uk/wp-content/uploads/2023/11/animation-bg.jpg)

 ## But seriously...why?
 I've always loved this website.
-Remember, this was in 2001(!) when websites generally [looked like this](https://www.webdesignmuseum.org/gallery/microsoft-2000).
+Remember, this was built in 2001(!) when websites generally [looked like this](https://www.webdesignmuseum.org/gallery/microsoft-2000).
 We were just starting to use CSS and Semantic HTML to produce more interesting websites.
 But truthfully, back then, if you wanted to build a unique experience for users, you would use Flash.
 Flash is obviously now dead, after many security issues and Steve Jobs declaring it would never be allowed onto the iPhone in 2007.

-At the time, this was just so impressive.
+At the time, this site was just so impressive and entered internet legend.
 Built by the agency Hi-ReS! and launched in October 2001, it totally eschewed the general approach to building websites.
-It was sprawling, narrative-driven, and immersive.
+It was sprawling, narrative-driven, and immersive and brilliant.
 There wasn't really any formal navigation; you progressed through the site through sheer exploration.
 It felt just so novel.
 And it really isn't something we've seen since.
-User experience design, accessibility, formal 'design' methodologies, design thinking, and education (the original creator was a [Fine Artist](https://alexandrajugovic.com/donniedarko)), development convention, and the sheer weight of user expectation have led (in many ways rightly) to something like this becoming impossible to imagine.
+User experience design, accessibility, formal 'design' methodologies, design thinking, development convention, and the sheer weight of user expectation have led (in many ways rightly) to something like this becoming impossible to imagine.
+The original creator is an award winning [Fine Artist & Creative Consultant](https://alexandrajugovic.com/donniedarko)), and I feel we don't have enough of these sort of creatives in modern web development anymore, but that's for another post.

 Being a Flash site, it was semi-playable until recently via various archived versions of the site.
 But as Flash became basically obsolete, it was not possible to access this piece of internet history.
 I always dreamed of rebuilding it, either by reverse engineering it or attempting to try something in vanilla HTML/JS/CSS, which would have been a huge undertaking and probably nothing compared to the artistry of the original.

-Step in Ruffle.js, a Flash Player emulator built in the Rust programming language.
+Step in [Ruffle.rs](https://ruffle.rs), a Flash Player emulator built in the Rust programming language.
 Well, well, well.
 Maybe game on?

+---

-## Enter Ruffle.js and the Revival of the Game
+## Ruffle.rs and the Revival of the Game

 ### Playability Through the Internet Archive
-- **Ruffle.js Integration:** The game has been made playable again through Ruffle.js.
+- **Ruffle.rs Integration:** The game has been made playable again through Ruffle.rs.
-- **Internet Archive:** The game was [playable again](https://web.archive.org/web/20160303085928/http://archive.hi-res.net/donniedarko/) after many years, thanks to its availability on the Internet Archive.
+- **Internet Archive:** The game was [playable again](https://web.archive.org/web/20160303085928/http://archive.hi-res.net/donniedarko/) after many years, thanks to its availability on the Internet Archive and Ruffle.rs.
 - **Archival Inconsistencies:** Unfortunately, the game often got stuck after the initial menu or just after the first section.
 This varies depending on the site version or the specific archive capture accessed.
 - **Dispersed Archives:** Many game pages are archived, but they are scattered across different parts of the archive, requiring direct access to certain pages to progress through the game.